-50 OTHER STATUTORY INFORMATION
+49 OTHER STATUTORY INFORMATION

-- The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company do not have any transactions with companies struck off other than below.
+- (i) The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company do not have any transactions with companies struck off.